October 31, 2023 (Updated: January 19, 2024)

 When you think about it, users who are Googling your name directly are very likely to be existing readers.
 As such, you want to provide them with as many indicators that you are who they want to get their information from!

-Same if they come across you at an IRL event or through more traditional marketing methods.
+This is the same even if they come across you at an IRL event or through more traditional marketing methods.

 On top of this, you want to ensure that there is no negative content about the site on the branded search.
 It is not helpful at all for someone to Google your brand name and then see multiple articles or sites calling into question your integrity!